 All relevant Flux models (Flux 2, Flux Kontext Pro, Flux Kontext Max, Flux Fast, Flux 1.1, and Flux Realism) are accessible within Freepik, where you don't have this problem.
 The great thing about Freepik is also that it let's you access other models like Gemini Flash, Ideogram, ChatGPT and even Runway.
 This is literally the best deal for creating images, with one subscription, beginners and small businesses can play around with all the important models in one.

 As mentioned above, for advanced editing and further refining AI images, I like Adobe Firefly, its Visual Intensity and Lighting Control, and the Camera Angle Adjustment features are an example of that.
-Adobe Firefly also top ai images and was the first unbiased tool, it generated an older woman for test prompt, which we have written out below.
+Adobe Firefly also top AI images and was the first unbiased tool, it generated an older woman for test prompt, which we have written out below.

 While Canva is also great for AI-powered image editing, the integrated image generator is quite outdated (maybe even still Dall-E 2, which we didn't even take into the review anymore, but is still on the blog image above).
 Still, since I have a Canva Pro subscription, I'm quite familiar with their editing features and I have to compliment them on their background remover, magic edit, magic grab and image upscaler functions.
 If you also already pay for a Canva subscription, I would complement it with the free AI image generator by ChatGPT or Google's Imagen (I'm slightly more fond of the first).